Delphine Cascarino: Lyon

-San Diego Wave FC
+San Diego Wave

+2024

 On 24 July 2024, Cascarino joined National Women's Soccer League club San Diego Wave FC, signing a three-year contract with an additional option.
 She made her NWSL debut on 24 August, appearing as a substitute in a defeat to Angel City FC.
 On 15 September, Cascarino tallied her first goal and first assist with San Diego in a 2–1 victory over the Utah Royals.

+2025

+Cascarino started the following season on a positive note, tallying an assist in the Wave's opening match and subsequently being a nominee for the NWSL Player of the Week.
+Despite not winning the opening week accolade, she later received her first Player of the Week award after recording an assist and notching her first NWSL brace in a 4–1 win over Racing Louisville FC a month later.
+At the end of April, Cascarino was named to the NWSL Team of the Month for the first time.